Python-GIS-book/site/CONTRIBUTION_GUIDELINES.md

  3. When you want to add the bibliography, you should add ```{bibliography} path/to/references.bib ``` to the location where you want to add the reference list (e.g. at the end of each Chapter).

+### Allow an error to happen in code blocks?

+Introducing errors in the code is quite typical when teaching.
+Writing contents that raise errors is straightforward, **however**, when you want to **build** the website having errors you most probably end up having a build error when executing `make html`.
+To avoid this, it is necessary to add **a cell tag** `raises-exception` to those cells with errors that you want to include into the final documentation.

+To get information how to add a cell-tag, follow [these instructions](https://github.com/jupyterlab/jupyterlab-toc/issues/87).